epfl-ada/ada-2023-project-nada2023/docs/index.md

  We observed a nuanced shift in the patterns of international success of movies over the years.
 By integrating box office data with release dates, we could effectively trace the trajectory of international appeal.
 Our analysis revealed a gradual increase in the international market share of movies, especially in the latter half of the 20th century and early 21st century.
 ![Evolution across time](plots/foreign_box_office_per_year.png)
+We can clearly observe a trend since the the start of the 21st century of the ratio of the box office done internationally.
+Multiple factors could explain this observation :
+- Due to gloablisation, over the past few decades the investments in publicity abroad has drastically increased, and due to new technologies it is much easier to reach a wider audience
+- Thanks to internet, it is much easier to gather data on international box office now than before, so we might have more accurate distribution of the box office per country

+## Influence of the genre

 ## Conclusion
 Content for the conclusion..